shanmukhatummala/game-engine/readme.md

 To run the project, just the run the main method in the GameEngine class

-To build the project - compile, test and generate artifacts - run "mvn clean verify package command"
+To build the project - compile, test and generate artifacts - run "mvn clean verify package" command